matm/jQuery-File-Upload-Wiki/Options.md

 ### fileInput
 The file input field [jQuery object](http://api.jquery.com/Types/#jQuery), that is listened for change events.
 If undefined, it is set to the file input fields inside of the widget element on plugin initialization.
-Set to null or an empty collection to disable the change listener.
+Set to null or an empty jQuery collection to disable the change listener.

 * Type: *jQuery Object*
 * Example: `$('input:file')`